beauchamplab/rave/README.md

 #### RAVE Settings (optional)

 Now, configure settings.
-This is *Optional* if no error occur during `library(rave)`, or you don't have `AFNI/SUMA` installed.
+This is *Optional* and you can skip this part if no error occur during `library(rave)`, or you have no `AFNI/SUMA` installed.
 Usually you only needs to set up once.
 In the console, enter:

 ```r
 rave_options()